thoughtspile/awesome-tiny-js/README.md

 ## I18N

-A map of strings might seem enough to translate an app, but these tools also handle interpolation and have some extra goodies:
+A map of strings might seem enough to translate an app, but these tools also handle interpolation and some extra goodies:

 - [@nanostores/i18n](https://github.com/nanostores/i18n) — detect locale, load dictionaries, format dates / numbers in sub-1Kb.
 - [rosetta](https://github.com/lukeed/rosetta) — bare-bones interpolation in 300 bytes.